Shoes: Finding the Right Fit

 - Consider a store that specializes in shoes for growing feet.
 In the early years, a child's foot may be wide through the arch, so proper fitting in the width is important.

-- A sneaker or soft soled shoe is a good choice.
+- A sneaker or soft-soled shoe is a good choice.
 A typical, low-cut sneaker allows the child to develop the ligaments and muscles around the ankle that are necessary for developing good balance and stabilization.

 - The toe box should be roomy and wide enough for the toes to wiggle.
-A finger's breadth of extra length will usually allow for about 3-to-6 months of growth, depending on the child's age and growth rate.
+A finger's breadth of extra length will usually allow for about 3 to 6 months of growth, depending on the child's age and growth rate.

 Higher heeled, pointed shoes can cause bunions, knee pain, and lower back pain.
 In addition, high-heeled shoes place tremendous pressure on the fat pad under the ball of the foot (forefoot).
 The higher the heel, the greater the pressure and the likelihood for injury.
 If a high-heeled shoe has a pointed toe, it creates even more pressure in the forefoot.

 If you prefer to wear higher heels, look for shoes with a platform under the toe box, which will decrease the overall stress on the foot.
 If you are purchasing a lower-heeled shoe, make sure that the heel is secure and that there is ample room in the toe box.
-Ballerina flats should have elastic along the top sides of the shoe so that they grip onto your foot better.

 In general, men's shoes are constructed to conform to the shape of the foot.
 Leather soled shoes are more durable and stable.
-If you regularly walk long distances, a softer soled shoe may be more comfortable.
+If you regularly walk long distances, a softer soled shoe with cushion may be more comfortable.